Austin Domestic Violence Attorney

-There are three different types of domestic violence (or assault family violence) offenses in Texas:
+There are three different types of assault family violence offenses in Texas:

 - Continuous violence against the family

-If you are charged with a domestic violence or assault family violence crime, contact an Austin domestic violence attorney immediately.
+If you are charged with an assault family violence crime, contact an Austin domestic violence lawyer immediately.
 Do not speak to the police, the complaining witness, or anyone other than your attorney.
 Any statement you make may be used against you.
+Prompt legal advice can help preserve your rights and provide you with a clearer understanding of the potential legal battle ahead.

 A Proven Track Record